UK Fiancé(e) Visa Document Checklist

 Applicants arriving from countries where screening for Tuberculosis screening is required, you’ll need to provide a test at a clinic approved by the Home Office.

 What documents do I need for my UK fiancé(e) visa application?

-When filling out the application form for a fiancé(e) visa online, the website will automatically generate a basic document checklist of some of the documentation you’ll need to supply in support of your application.
+When filling out the application form for a fiancé(e) visa online, the website will automatically generate a basic document checklist of some of the documentation you’ll need to supply in support of your fiance visa application.

 However, please note that this checklist is meant to be used as a rough guide only, and in many cases not ALL the documents required will be listed on there.
 In fact, this is one of the most common mistakes people make when making an application for a fiancé(e) visa, as they mistakenly assume they only need to provide the documents the basic checklist is, when in reality they may need to provide more.
-As a result, their application can be delayed or even rejected.
+As a result, their application for spouse visa can be delayed or even rejected.

 - Valid passport: this is a requirement for every application

 - Proof of earnings: the sponsor will need to provide evidence their income meets the minimum financial requirements.
 This will usually be with wage slips, bank statement etc.